POWRFULCOW89/SHVDNModTemplate/README.md

 A notification will confirm the correct load of the mod and the [ini file](./ModSettings.ini).
-You can then spawn a car using the [Lemon UI](https://github.com/LemonUIbyLemon/LemonUI) menus or teleport to waypoint using the T key or get your coordinates using with P.
+You can then spawn a car using the [Lemon UI](https://github.com/LemonUIbyLemon/LemonUI) menus or teleport to waypoint using the T key or get your coordinates with P.

 ### Resources for developers